Time: 6.- 17.7.2020, contact lessons are held from Monday to Friday 9:00-12:15

 Lecturer: Dr. Laura J. White, USA

-This course is a part of International Summer Term in Mikkeli.
+This course is a part of International Summer School in Mikkeli.
 Join the group of students from all over the world!

-More info on Summer Term and the courses is available here.
+More info on Summer School and the courses is available here.

 Credited at Xamk in degree: All Bachelor degrees at Xamk